The Effects of Reference Group Size on Competitive Employee Effort (Dissertation)

 Data collection phase

-Productivity versus Efficiency: The Effect of Incentive Frame on Group Performance
+Productivity versus Efficiency: The Effect of Incentive Frame on Managerial Reporting

 Co-authors: Jake Andrassy, Indiana University; Jason Brown, Indiana University; Ashley Sauciuc, Indiana University